coleslawbrakers/colefamily.page.src/content/posts/2021-07-07/adirondacks.md

 ![saranac_lake2](saranac_lake2.jpg)

-We also took a drive through 2 of the major islands on Champlain Lake; Ilse La Motte and Grande Isle.
+We also took a drive through 2 of the major islands on Champlain Lake; Isle La Motte and Grande Isle.
 Living on an island just sounded so cool, but we quickly realized that while they are nice islands, there are very few amenities and no real running/cycling available.
 It was still a nice drive, and on the way back we took the ferry, which was a new experience for all of us.

 ![island1](island1.jpg)